lulzzz/datalayer/docs/docs/helm-charts/index.md

   -n zeppelin-k8s
 ```

-You can set `zeppelin.imagePullPolicy=Always`, to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).
+You can set `zeppelin.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).

-Test the correct configuration of Hadoop:
+Test the presence of the Hadoop configuration:

 ```
 kubectl exec -it $(kubectl get pods -n default \